envoyproxy/go-control-plane/CONTRIBUTING.md

 ## Goals

-* Keep Envoy code consistent and high-quality.
+* Keep go-control-plane code consistent and high-quality.
 * Save reviewers time.
 Reviewers are often in short supply and time, so try to avoid wasted time.

 ## What is allowed